-An old-time “efficiency” kitchen couldn’t look hipper or more modern.
+A vividly colored kitchen in a closet couldn’t look hipper or more modern.

 Anyone can make a huge kitchen look great.
 After all, you’ve got scale going for you.
-But when creating a workable kitchen in a truly tiny space, it’s hard to beat the look of this one, designed to literally disappear behind folding doors.
+But when creating a workable kitchen in a truly tiny space, it’s hard to beat the look of this kitchen in a closet designed to literally disappear behind folding doors.
 Trouble is, it’s so stunning when the doors are open it seems a shame to close it off.

 Years ago, this type of compact arrangement was labeled an “efficiency” kitchen — indeed apartments took the same label when there was no kitchen in a separate room.
 Today, they are called “summer” kitchens.
 I don’t know where that term originated but essentially it means there is no oven.